19 May 2016

 If you are planning to visit KSA to undertake Hajj or Umrah, please read the factsheet where further information is available.

 If you have returned from the Middle East or South Korea (RoK), and are experiencing mild respiratory (breathing) symptoms, it is most likely you have a common respiratory illness, such as a cold.
-However, if you have more severe respiratory symptoms you should seek medical advice from your GP or NHS111.
+However, if you have more severe respiratory symptoms you should seek medical advice by calling your GP or NHS111.
 It is important to give details of your recent travel history to the health professional, so that appropriate measures and testing can be undertaken .

 Advice for health professionals